≪ Go to our review of Baby Food Maker

 Health and Safety

-The Sage Spoonfuls earned a 9 of 10 for health and safety.
+The Sage Spoonfuls earned a near perfect 9 of 10 in this metric.
 For health and safety, we considered concerns over plastic and parts that were hard to see or clean that might harbor mold, bacteria or rust.
 We also considered moving blades and potential burns.

 The Sage is BPA, Phthalate, Lead and PVC free thanks to the use of glass and stainless steel.
 We did not experience any non-food taste when using this product, even during the first use.
 The health factor goes up from there without a steam tank for mold, rust and bacteria to grow.
 With no nooks or crannies that can't be cleaned this unit should remain a healthy option.
 This unit is also cooking free which means no concerns over burns related to steam escape or transferring cooked food to a blending container.